neoforged/.github/primers/26.1/index.md

         - `direct`, `$Direct` now can take in the `DataComponentMap`
         - `$Reference#bindComponents` - Stores the components on the holder reference.
     - `Registry#componentLookup` - Gets the lookup of component to holders.
+    - `WritableRegistry#bindTag` -> `bindTags`, now taking in a map of keys to holder lists instead of one mapping
 - `net.minecraft.core.component`
     - `DataComponentInitializers` - A class that handles initializing the data components for component-attached objects.
     - `DataComponentLookup` - A lookup that maps the component type to the holders that use it.